interrogator/buzz/docs/install.md

 # Installing *buzz*

 *buzz* requires Python 3.6 or higher.
-You can install it easily with *pip*:
+You can install it easily with *pip* (ideally, from inside a virtual environment):

 ```bash
 pip install buzz